 Be sure to pour your pool shock into your water and not the other way around.
 The last thing you want is to splash the solution on yourself on the surrounding surfaces (although you have probably noticed that I did this outdoors).

-After preparing my newly purified water, I drank up.
+After preparing my newly purified drinking water, I drank up.
 Three things.
 I did not throw up, I did not get diarrhea and I did not get sick or die.

 I am comfortable with the results even though the solution I made may have been slightly stronger than the EPA guidelines.
 Then again, given the vagueness of the EPA guidelines, perhaps my measurements were spot on.